naturalnessbasedappraoch/Natural-DaCode/README.md

-# Contamination Detection
+## Steps for Contamination Detection

-To detect contamination, follow these steps:
-    -**Code Token-level-accuracy**
+### 1. **Code Token-Level Accuracy**
 - **Performance and Naturalness:**
   - **Performance:** Calculate the token-level accuracy from Code Completion Models.
   - **Naturalness:** Evaluate the naturalness scores for these snippets using the N-gram model.

-       - **Train the Classifier:**
+### 2. **Train the Classifier**
 - Combine the computed performance metrics and naturalness scores with the corresponding java file names.
 - Use these combined inputs to train an SVM classifier.
 The inputs for training will include:
   - `File_name`
   - `Performance`
   - `Naturalness`

-        - **Predict Contamination Source:**
+### 3. **Predict Contamination Source**
 - The trained SVM classifier can then predict whether a given code comes from the contaminated dataset (`CTdata`) or the cleaned dataset (`CLdata`).

-        - **Usage:**
-           - To perform contamination detection, use the script `SVM.py` available in the repository.
-This script handles the training of the SVM classifier and the prediction of the source dataset for new code samples.
-Running the script and training the classifier, refer `SVM.py` script.
-    ```
-    -**Method Name Prediction**
-        -Method name length
-        -Method name naturalness
-        -Method Body length
-        -Method Body Naturalness
-        -Edit Distance(predicted and actual method name) calculate from Code Completion Model(Pretrained LLM)
-    -**Train the Classifier:**
-        -File_name
-        -Method name length
-        -Method name naturalness
-        -Method Body length
-        -Method Body Naturalness
-        -Edit Distance
-    - **Predict Contamination Source:**
-           - The trained SVM classifier can then predict whether a given code comes from the contaminated dataset (`CTdata`) or the cleaned dataset (`CLdata`).
-        - **Usage:**
+### 4. **Usage**
-           - To perform contamination detection, use the script `SVM.py` available in the repository.
-This script handles the training of the SVM classifier and the prediction of the source dataset for new code samples.
+- To perform contamination detection, for the code completion model, use the script `SVM.py`, and for the method name Prediction, use the script SVM2.py available in the repository.
+This script handles the SVM classifier's training and the source dataset's prediction for new code samples.
-Running the script and training the classifier, refer `SVM.py` script.

 ## License

 This dataset is shared under the MIT license.
 For more details, refer to the `LICENSE` file in the main repository.
 ## Acknowledgements

 Please cite the paper **"Has My Code Been Stolen for Model Training?
 A Naturalness-Based Approach to Code Contamination Detection"** if you use this dataset in your work.